 Right now, come weekend nightfall?
 Prepare for one of the warmest, most uplifting neighborhood vibes to be felt in Anguilla.

 The Lime Keel twinkles under the Anguilla night sky.
 Live music plays out on the deck, patrons flow in and out of the bar area and Akio and Ravi make you feel right at home.

 Ravi & Akio At The Bar

-Outside, BBQ and fried fish are cooked up, complete with garlic bread.
+Outside, BBQ and fried fish are cooked up on the grill.

 BBQ Chicken & Garlic Bread